All Commissions

 IOU

-Central and eastern North Carolina, including Raleigh-Durham, Fayetteville, and coastal areas
+Eastern and central North Carolina, including Raleigh metro and coastal plain

 Dominion Energy North Carolina